dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-skype-for-business-online-with-microsoft-intune.md

 > [!IMPORTANT]
-> If you have not deployed a compliance policy, the devices will be treated as compliant.
+> If you haven't deployed a compliance policy, the devices will be treated as compliant.

-When you are ready, continue to **Step 3**.
+When you're ready, continue to **Step 3**.

 ### Step 3: Configure the Skype for Business Online policy
 Next, configure the policy to require that only managed and compliant devices can access Skype for Business Online.
 This policy will be stored in Azure Active Directory.